scarytom/payslip-retriever/README.md

+# This code is not actively maintained and is currently broken due to changes on the ADP end.

 Automatically retrieve payslip PDFs from [ADP Freedom](https://myfreedom.adp.com), which ironically despite the name only works in Internet Explorer by default.

 See `./payslip.sh -h` for usage instructions.